Open Data Hub logo

 Authenticating the TrustyAI service

-You can access TrustyAI service external endpoints only if you provide OAuth proxy (oauth-proxy) authentication.
+To access TrustyAI service external endpoints, you must provide OAuth proxy (oauth-proxy) authentication.
 You must obtain a user token, or a token from a service account with sufficient privileges, and then pass the token to the TrustyAI service when using curl commands.

 Prerequisites

-• You installed the OpenShift command line interface (oc) as described in Get Started with the CLI.
+• You installed the OpenShift command line interface (oc) as described in Installing the OpenShift CLI.

-• Your OpenShift cluster administrator has installed Open Data Hub, added you as a user to the OpenShift cluster, and enabled the TrustyAI service for the data science project where the models are deployed.
+• Your OpenShift cluster administrator added you as a user to the OpenShift Container Platform cluster and has installed the TrustyAI service for the data science project that contains the deployed models.

 Procedure

-2. Enter the following command to get the user token on OpenShift Container Platform.
+3. Enter the following command to set a user token variable on OpenShift Container Platform:

 Verification